prisms-center/CASMcode_pydocs/src/overview/latest/index.rst

   - Methods for evaluating cluster expansion basis functions and cluster expansion values
   - Methods for evaluating order parameters

-This package does not include cluster expansion basis function generation, but uses basis functions that have been generated elsewhere (i.e. `casm bset`) and written as CASM clexulator source code.
+This package does not include cluster expansion basis function generation, but uses basis functions that have been generated elsewhere (i.e. `casm-bset`) and written as CASM clexulator source code.

 Install: